-Group
+Company

-2014 2013
+2015 2014

 RMB'000 RMB'000

 With a related party

 Settlement of disbursement on behalf of a related party 21

+With a subsidiary

+Advances to a subsidiary 15,002

+Dividend income from a subsidiary 10,500 15,350

+Settlement of disbursement on behalf of a subsidiary 1,019

-29. Segment information
+28. Segment information

-Management has determined the operating segments based on the reports reviewed by the chief operating decision maker.
+Management has determined the operating segments based on the reports reviewed by the chief operating decision-maker.